Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 You should follow the procedures below to descale your Nespresso machine when using vinegar:

 1. Fill the tank of your Nespresso machine with 4 cups of undiluted Vinegar.
-I recommend using natural vinegar like Heinz All-Natural Distilled White Vinegar for best results.
+I recommend using natural vinegar, such as Heinz All-Natural Distilled White Vinegar, for the best results.

 2. Allow the vinegar to stand for 30 minutes.
-Letting the vinegar stand is an integral part of the descaling process and is necessary to allow the vinegar to work well.
+Allowing the vinegar to stand is an integral part of the descaling process, as it allows the vinegar to work effectively.

 3. Set the Nespresso machine to Descaling mode.
 You can begin the descaling process as with a normal descaling fluid.